Top Republican senators defend Trump's church photo-op after peaceful protesters cleared out - Local News 8

 Asked about the fact that the protesters were acting peacefully, Grassley said: “It’s all assumed to be peaceful until someone that’s got a terrorist activity or a rioting activity, you don’t know that until it happens.
 So I don’t know if they could have known that.”

+Speaking to reporters Tuesday, Senate Majority Leader Mitch McConnell didn’t answer a question directly when asked if he was comfortable with the scene that played out at the White House Monday and the presidential photo-op.

+“I’m relieved that apparently there were few-to-no injuries last night, apparently little-to-no looting, hopefully tonight will be more peaceful even than that,” McConnell said in response to a question about Monday’s events near the White House.

-The GOP reaction diverges sharply from Democrats who liken his move to clear out protestors with force in order to hold a photo-op to being a “dictator,” with House Majority Leader Steny Hoyer saying it’s an “action worthy and appropriate to censure and criticize.”
+The GOP reaction diverges sharply from Democrats, with House Majority Leader Steny Hoyer saying it’s an “action worthy and appropriate to censure and criticize.”
+Senate Democrats, meanwhile, were preparing a resolution to condemn the President’s actions.

 “Well, I don’t know what the point was,” Graham said of the photo-op.
 “I guess he’s trying to say we’re reclaiming the church.
 But the point is that we need to focus on what happened to Mr. Floyd, it’s a systematic problem, but you can’t do that until you get order.”